nops-io/terraform-aws-nops-compute-copilot-asg-onboarding/README.md

 ## Usage

-### Compute Copilot Onboarding
+### Compute Copilot ASG Onboarding

-In order to create the necessary resources to onboard Compute Copilot into all your EKS clusters in a region use the following snippet:
+In order to onboard your AWS account with the nOps ASG product, use the following snippet while being logged in onto the target account.
+We only support `us-east-1`and `us-west-2` as deployment regions for the main module.

 ```hcl
 terraform {